sonrisesoftware/tasks-app/README.md

 To run Ubuntu Tasks, simply open in Qt Creator/Ubuntu SDK, and click the run button!

+NOTE: To help the packaging process, I have an automaticed script that does several things, including updating version numbers.
+Because of this, the version number is not included in either `manifest.json` or the About page.

+To package the app, run

+../clickpkg <version number, such as 1.2.3>

+This will create a package in ../releases/ubuntu-tasks/

 ### App Showdown Progress ###

 Day 1 - 8/7/2013